-A: There is a new separate tribal process this year.
+A: There is a separate tribal process available.
 You can apply through the western process (or other applicable region if in the northeast or south) competing against all other eligible applicants OR you may apply through the tribal specific process.
-The Request for Proposals for Tribes is available here.
+The Request for Proposals for Tribes is available on grants.gov.